soybin/soybin.github.io/articles/_posts/2020-05-22-raymarch-the-geometry-and-pathtrace-the-scene.md

 }
 ```

-This is a very simple implementation, and if you were to use the returned value from this function as the value for the three color channels of each pixel, you would get a black and white image with some very obvious banding artifacts (since we're deriving the return value from two integers).
+This is a very simple implementation, and if we were to use the returned value from this function as the value for the three color channels of each pixel, we would get a black and white image with some very obvious banding artifacts (since we're deriving the return value from two integers).

 There's a lot of things regarding DEs I've left out of this explanation because they're beyond the scope of this article, such as primitive shapes transformation and combination (somewhat similar to intersection boolean operations), spatial transforms, and, my favorite, [modular repetition](https://www.youtube.com/watch?v=zy1l1SLJDo4), among many others.
-Slightly modifying the DE for your geometry will dramatically alter its end result.
+Slightly modifying the DE for the geometry will dramatically alter its end result.

 ### ray direction
 The following is not vital to understand raymarching; however, it is a basic implementation detail.
 To calculate a pixel's ray direction given a screen resolution \\(width\\) and \\(height\\) and a desired field of view \\(fov\\), I use the following expression: